Toyota taps Denso exec as CFO in latest management shuffle

-TOKYO (Reuters) - Toyota Motor Corp (7203.T) on Tuesday appointed a senior official at its biggest parts supplier as a top executive, promoting cooperation with its group companies as it pushes to compete in developing lower-emission cars and automated driving functions.
+TOKYO, Nov 28 (Reuters) - Toyota Motor Corp on Tuesday appointed a senior official at its biggest parts supplier as a top executive, promoting cooperation with its group companies as it pushes to compete in developing lower-emission cars and automated driving functions.

 The world’s No. 2 automaker has been overhauling its corporate structure to speed up decision-making and tap the R&D prowess of its supplier network as it faces increasing competition from global automakers and software companies to develop new transportation technologies.